mcous/decoy/docs/usage/errors-and-warnings.md

 ### VerifyError

 A [decoy.errors.VerifyError][] will be raised if a call to [decoy.Decoy.verify][] does not match the given rehearsal.
-This is a normal assertion, and means your code under test isn't behaving according to your tests specifications.
+This is a normal assertion, and means your code under test isn't behaving according to your test's specification.

 ```python
 func = decoy.mock()